phoenix-scitent/scidea-schools/README.md

     gem 'scidea-schools', :path => 'LOCAL_PATH_TO_SCIDEA-SCHOOLS'
     ```

 2. Add the scidea gem to the scidea-schools Gemfile and add the path to your Scidea core instance.
-Then, copy the contents of the Scidea core Gemfile *after* ``gemspec``, and paste it to the end of the Gemfile in the scidea-schools code.
+Then, copy the contents of the Scidea core Gemfile *after* ``gemspec`` (overwriting anything currently there), and paste it to the end of the Gemfile in the scidea-schools code.
 When you run rspec/cucumber, they require this Gemfile, thus you need all of the gems that Scidea core requires as well.

     ```
     source 'http://rubygems.org'